practicaltech/TechFest/2021/gathering_5/README.md

 ### 7. PWM (Part 2: [Yohan's RGB light guide](https://github.com/practicaltech/TechFest/tree/master/2021/gathering_5/Yohan's_Guide))

 Get ready for some potentiometer and RGB action!
+This guide reinforces PWM and teaches us about Red Green Blue (RGB) lights and potentiometers in a fun and challenging project style.

 *hint: the pot is wired, and works, similarly to a photoresistor.*